airshipit/treasuremap/doc/source/airsloop.rst

 identify the interface by the PCI address that is written in the Hardware profile.

-A simple way to find out which PCI od SCSi address corresponds to which NIC or Disk is to use the lshw command.
-More inforamtion about that command can be found `Here <https://linux.die.net/man/1/lshw>`__.
+A simple way to find out which PCI or SCSI address corresponds to which NIC or Disk is to use the lshw command.
+More information about that command can be found `Here <https://linux.die.net/man/1/lshw>`__.

 Extend Cluster